CQCL/pytket-docs/docs/README.md

 ## Building the Docs

 The manual and examples are both built as a single sphinx site with shared dependencies.
-The [Quantinuum-sphinx](https://github.com/CQCL/quantinuum-sphinx) templates are used for styling.
+The [pytket-docs-theming](https://github.com/CQCL/pytket-docs-theming) repository is used as a submodule to ensure uniformity with the rest of the pytket docs.
+The theme is based on [Quantinuum-sphinx](https://github.com/CQCL/quantinuum-sphinx).

 The docs can be built locally by following these steps